What is pension credit?

 Pension credit can be claimed for you and your partner.
 Your husband, wife, civil partner or someone you live with as though you are married/civil partners will count as your partner.

-Only the claimant has to be over the qualifying age, your partner can be younger.
+Up until May 2019, only the claimant has had to be over the qualifying age, your partner could be younger.

 If you have a partner, the income and capital of both of you is taken into account when your pension credit is calculated.